Above normal temperatures through the work week -- Low chance of showers and thunderstorms Wednesday night and Thursday

 Area Radars

-This website is to provide a single source of information for weather issues of interest to the Texas Coastal Bend, Texas, and, the Gulf Coast.
+This website provides a single source of weather information of interest to the Texas Coastal Bend, Texas, and, the Gulf Coast.

 DISCLAIMER STATEMENT